mongodb/specifications/source/crud/bulk-write.md

 successful operations and errors will be returned.
 This field is optional and defaults to false on the server.

-`errorsOnly` corresponds to the `verboseResults` option defined on `BulkWriteOptions`.
+`errorsOnly` corresponds inversely to the `verboseResults` option defined on `BulkWriteOptions`.
 If the user specified a value for `verboseResults`, drivers MUST define `errorsOnly` as the opposite of `verboseResults`.
 If the user did not specify a value for `verboseResults`, drivers MUST define `errorsOnly` as `true`.

 ### `ordered`